7 Best Remote Vacation Home Monitoring Systems

 Temp Stick WiFi Temperature & Humidity Sensor

-The Temp Stick will monitor conditions 24/7 and alert you by text or email when the temperature or humidity reaches a dangerous level.
 The device connects through WiFi, so there are no subscription fees.
 The user-friendly smartphone app allows you to easily change the temperature and humidity parameters and view historical data.

-The Temp Stick can help you prevent freezing pipes in colder climates and avoid heat damage in the summer months.
 Suppose you also have temperature-sensitive items or areas in your vacation home, such as a wine cellar, cigar humidor, pantry, or freezer, where precise temperature and humidity readings are required.

 In that case, the Temp Stick will be very useful.
 In our review of the Temp Stick, we confirmed that it’s very versatile and portable.